Is Sustainability Really Too Expensive? Find out now

 Example: Increased Yields and Lower Costs in Brazil

-Farmers in Brazil who have adopted sustainable farming practices, such as and crop rotation, have reported increases of 20-30%.
+Farmers in Brazil who have adopted sustainable farming practices, such as no-till farming and crop rotation, have reported yield increases of 20-30%.
 These methods reduce the need for costly inputs like fertilizers and water, making farming more profitable while also conserving natural resources.
-By maintaining and reducing resource waste, sustainable agriculture boosts both productivity and profitability.
+By maintaining soil health and reducing resource waste, sustainable agriculture boosts both productivity and profitability.

 Data: Sustainable Farming Benefits